bifferos/alpine-lanwakeable/README.md

 # alpine-lanwakeable
-Run ethtool on interfaces to ensure they response to magic packets.
+Run ethtool on interfaces to ensure they respond to magic packets.
+Simply installing this puts the relevant stuff into init scripts.